29th Apr 2021

 Read time: 5 minutes

-2021 will bring an array of literary talent and fresh voices and because we need a Covid distraction more than ever, these are tomes you will truly get lost in.
+2021 brings an array of literary talent and fresh voices and because we need a Covid distraction more than ever, these are the books to read.

 Life Sentences by Billy O’Callaghan

 At sixteen Nancy leaves her small island for the mainland, the only member of her family to survive the Great Famine.
 Finding work in a grand house on the edge of Cork City, she soon enters a love affair that throws her into a fight for her life.
 A sweeping and immersive story of one ordinary family in Ireland, set over three generations.

 A mix of memoir, nature writing and history: this is the Irish writer’s story of a wild Ireland, an invisible border, an old conflict and the healing power of the natural world.
 She vividly explores how nature kept her sane and helped her heal, how violence and poverty are never more than a stone’s throw from beauty and hope, asking us to reclaim our landscape through language and study.

 Canongate, approx €13.99, out now